javelit/docs/content/develop/concepts/configuration/static-file-serving.md

     Any other file will be sent with header `Content-Type:text/plain` which will cause browsers to render in plain text.
     This is included for security - other file types that need to render should be hosted outside the app.
     */}
-- Streamlit also sets `X-Content-Type-Options:nosniff` for all files rendered from the static directory.
+- Jeamlit sets `X-Content-Type-Options:nosniff` for all files rendered from the static directory.
+- Jeamlit sets `Cache-Control: max-age=3600` for all files.
+This means static files are cached 1 hour by the browser.
+If you edit a static file, empty your browser cache to get the newest version.

 {/* CLOUD not supported
-- For apps running on Streamlit Community Cloud:
+- For apps running on Jeamlit Community Cloud:
   - Files available in the Github repo will always be served.
 Any files generated while the app is running, such as based on user interaction (file upload, etc), are not guaranteed to persist across user sessions.
   - Apps which store and serve many files, or large files, may run into resource limits and be shut down.